rcesar/firstclass/README.md

 This is a project to community [WDSIGN](https://plus.google.com/u/0/communities/104431911254900556469) and are created to help us when wee ned create a fast and clean sites.

-Our idea it's based in our LESSCSS organization:
+More information in portuguese at our [wiki page](https://github.com/WDSIGN/firstClass/wiki)

 Scaffolding
 -----------